oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 ### Start up TAO

-In order to Launch TAO, you need to have MAMP started, the servers started and a web browser opened to the locahost:8888 url.<br/>
+In order to Launch TAO, you need to have MAMP started, the servers started and a web browser opened to the localhost:8888 url.<br/>

 You may ease this work by fine tuning your MAMP.

-Optionnaly, we recommend you to do the following configuration :
+Optionally, we recommend you to do the following configuration :

 1. We recommend you to click the preferences button into MAMP.
 2. Switch to the start/stop tab.